nca – Cadbury

 -

-⚠️ The full impact of transportation to your country is currently unknown.The Eco-Score is an experimental score that summarizes the environmental impacts of food products.→ The Eco-Score was initially developped for France and it is being extended to other European countries.
-The Eco-Score formula is subject to change as it is regularly improved to make it more precise and better suited to each country.Life cycle analysis
+⚠ ️The full impact of transportation to your country is currently unknown.The Green-Score is an experimental score that summarizes the environmental impacts of food products.→ The Green-Score was initially developped for France and it is being extended to other European countries.
+The Green-Score formula is subject to change as it is regularly improved to make it more precise and better suited to each country.Life cycle analysis

 -